tim-oh/slum_detector/README.md

 ## Installation
 Clone from GitHub.
 Navigate to the newly created base directory and `pip install requirements.txt`.
-Package is under active development; set development mode via `pip install -e` in the base directory.
+Package is under active development; set development mode via `pip install -e ./` in the base directory.
+To run the tests, `pip install pytest-lazy-fixture` and execute `pytest` in the base directory.

 ## Repo structure
 ### src/detector